mobilemancer/curly-octo-couscous/docs/implementation-plan.md

 - [ ] Test: parsing offset-less timestamp applies system timezone
 - [ ] Test: invalid offset values are rejected with clear error
 - [ ] Test: DST transitions (if applicable to system timezone)
+- [ ] Test: Leap year tests, combined with renting and turning in from different timezones

 - Exit criteria: